wevm/wagmi/README.md

 🚀 &nbsp; 20+ hooks for working with wallets, ENS, contracts, transactions, signing, etc.

-💼 &nbsp; Built-in wallet connectors for MetaMask, WalletConnect, and Coinbase Wallet
+💼 &nbsp; Built-in wallet connectors for MetaMask, Tally, WalletConnect, and Coinbase Wallet

 🌀 &nbsp; Auto-refresh data on wallet and network changes